Lombard cuisine: Alcoholic drinks

 Widespread in all wine territories is the production of grappa, especially in the province of Brescia and in the province of Sondrio: in particular Valchiavenna was, before the opening of the Sempione tunnel, one of the most famous places of grappa production in Italy.

 The local grappa producers (grapat de la Val di Giust) were forced to emigrate because of the crisis in Valchiavenna, deprived of its historical traffic of people and goods due to competition from the Simplon Pass: some of the main families of grappa producers in all of northern Italy originate from Valchiavenna, including the Ghelfi, the Vener, the Levi and the Francoli families.
-Distilled differently from grappa are imperial drops, a distillate of herbs produced by the monks of the Certosa of Pavia.
+Distilled differently from grappa are imperial drops, a distillate of herbs produced by the monks of the Certosa di Pavia.

-As for typical liqueurs, the most renowned ones are Braulio, a liqueur from Valtellina obtained by the infusion of mountain herbs, amaretto liqueur, made of almonds and herbs whose origins date back to the sixteenth century, and Fernet Branca, a liqueur with a characteristic bitter taste produced in the centre of Milan in the original factory, at the time of its foundation at the outskirts of the city.
+As for typical liqueurs, the most renowned ones are Braulio, a liqueur from Valtellina obtained by the infusion of mountain herbs, amaretto liqueur, made of almonds and herbs whose origins date back to the sixteenth century, and Fernet-Branca, a liqueur with a characteristic bitter taste produced in the centre of Milan in the original factory, at the time of its foundation at the outskirts of the city.
 Other liqueurs are Vespetrò from Canzo, made of coriander, anise and orange peel, Ramazzotti bitters created in a store in the center of Milan by the pharmacist of the same name, Acqua di tutto cedro, produced in Salò, and nocino.

 Remaining distillates and liquors of big industrial groups are: the Campari group, creator of Aperol, Illva of Saronno, for the production of Zucca rhubarb as well as the famous amaretto, and Distillerie Fratelli Branca.

 A famous Lombard aperitif is pirlo, which is made of still white wine and Campari.
 It has origins in Brescia and it is similar in concept to the more known spritz, which has origins in Veneto.
 The fashion of happy hour has also introduced for pirlo the use of Aperol (much less alcoholic and complex) instead of Campari.
 Pirlo is served in a glass with a high stem and a typical balloon shape.